-The 2022 resident satisfaction surveys completed in February 2022 demonstrate an overall satisfaction of 4.43/5.0 with service delivery.
-Comparison with the previous year identified a small decrease in satisfaction in communication from the 2021 surveys.
+The 2022 resident satisfaction surveys completed in February 2022 demonstrated an overall satisfaction of 3.62/5.0 with service delivery.
+Comparison with the previous year identified a small decrease in satisfaction in communication from the 2021 surveys; however, this may have been related to a low response rate.
 Corrective actions were implemented to improve the areas of concern.
+The relative satisfaction surveys in July 2022 evidenced an increased in satisfaction on the previous year.

-There are procedures to guide staff in managing clinical and nonclinical emergencies.
 Policies and procedures and associated implementation systems provide a good level of assurance that the facility is meeting accepted good practice and adhering to relevant standards.
 A document control system is in place.
-Policies are regularly reviewed by Ryman Christchurch, and the leadership team is working towards updating policies to meet the 2021 Standard.
+Policies are regularly reviewed by Ryman Christchurch, and the leadership team is working towards updating policies to meet the 2021 Standard (link 2.1.11).
 New policies or changes to policy are communicated to staff.

 A health and safety system is in place with identified health and safety goals.
-The village manager interviewed maintains oversight of the health and safety and contractor management on site in the absence of the resident services manager.
+The village manager interviewed maintains oversight of the health and safety and contractor management on site with the assistance of the assistant manager.
+A health and safety representative (an experienced caregiver with external health and safety training) was interviewed and confirmed management support and ongoing training for the role.
 Hazard identification forms and an up-to-date electronic hazard register were sighted.
 A risk register is placed in all areas.
 Health and safety policies are implemented and monitored by the health and safety committee.
 There are regular manual handling training sessions for staff.
 The noticeboard in the staffroom keeps staff informed on health and safety.
 The village manager reported that there have been few staff incidents and there is a focus on reporting of near miss incidents.
 In the event of a staff accident or incident, a debrief process would be documented on the accident/incident form.
 Ryman have implemented the Donesafe health and safety electronic system, which assists in capturing reporting of near misses and hazards.
 Reminders are set to ensure timely completion of investigation and reporting occurs.
 This system also includes meeting minutes.
 The health and safety committee meet monthly and is representative of the facility.
-The resident services manager's job description includes health and safety matters and they have attended the organisational health and safety forums.
+The assistant manager's job description includes health and safety matters and they have attended the organisational health and safety forums.
 The internal audit schedule includes health and safety, maintenance, and environmental audits.